junqiangchen/KiTS19-Challege/README.md

 **1、Preprocess**

 * analyze the ct image,and get the slice thickness and window width and position:run the dataAnaly.py

+**1.1 Preprocess Kidney**

+* keep kidney region into fixed size(512,512,64) for Corse Kidney Segmentation:run the corsedata2dprepare.py
+* generate patch(128,128,64) kidney image and mask for Corse Kidney Segmentation:run the corsedata3dprepare.py
-* keep Kidney region range image:run the data2dprepare.py
+* keep Kidney region range image for fine Kidney Segmentation:run the finedata2dprepare.py
-* generate patch(128,128,32) kidney image and mask:run the data3dprepare.py
+* generate patch(128,128,64) kidney image and mask for fine Kidney Segmentation:run the finedata3dprepare.py
 * save patch image and mask into csv file: run the utils.py,like file trainSegmentation.csv
 * split trainSegmentation.csv into training set and test set:run subset.py

+**1.2 Preprocess Kidney Tumor**

-* generate tumor image and mask:run the tumordata2dprepare.py
+* generate tumor image and mask for 2d Kidney Tumor Segmentation:run the tumordata2dprepare.py
+* generate tumor image and mask for 3d Kidney Tumor Segmentation:run the finedata3dprepare.py
 * save tumor image and mask path into csv file: run the utils.py,like file traintumorSegmentation.csv
 * split traintumorSegmentation.csv into training set and test set